 Besides the spectroscopic and timing studies, CZTI also works as a sensitive Compton polarimeter for bright X-ray sources at higher energies.
-This feature comes from the significant Compton scattering cross-section of 5 mm thick CZT detectors at energies beyond 100 keV and the availability of continuous time tagged events from CZTI.
-The polarized photons tend to preferentially scatter in the direction perpendicular to the polarization direction which gives rise to a sinusoidal modulation in the distribution of azimuthal scattering angles \citep{lei97,kaaret14}.
-The flight configuration of CZTI during its ground calibration has been shown to possess polarization measurement capability with detailed experiments and simulation studies \citep{chattopadhyay14,vadawale15}.
-Because of the increasing transparency of the collimators and the supporting structure in the 100 $-$ 300 keV range, CZTI works as an open detector and captures transient events like GRBs.
-Detection of GRB 151006A on the very first day of its operation \citep{bhalerao15}, at far off-axis angle demonstrates the capability of CZTI as a wide angle GRB monitor.
-This opens up an unique possibility to attempt polarization measurements of GRBs with CZTI particularly given the fact that GRB prompt emission is highly polarized.
-GRB polarimetry with CZTI is very similar to the ON-axis polarimetry, but with the following key advantages. \begin{itemize} \item Because CZTI polarimetric observations do not require any change in the hardware configuration, polarimetric analysis can be attempted from data obtained in the standard mode.
-CZTI detects 4 $-$ 5 GRBs in a month.
-Polarimetric analysis can in principle be attempted for any detected GRB. \item GRB prompt emission is expected to be highly polarized owing to the non-thermal origin of prompt emission. \item Compared to the bright persistent sources like Crab or Cygnus X-1, GRBs provide higher signal to noise ratio for the Compton events resulting in a higher polarimetric sensitivity for the GRBs. \item Accurate polarimetric background measurements are available just before and after the GRB. \end{itemize}
+This feature arises out of the significant Compton scattering cross-section of 5 mm thick CZT detectors at energies beyond 100 keV and the availability of continuous time tagged events from CZTI.
+Compton scattering occurs preferentially in a direction perpendicular to the incident polarization, giving rise to a sinusoidal modulation in the distribution of azimuthal scattering angles \citep{lei97,kaaret14}.
+The flight configuration of CZTI has been shown to possess polarization measurement capability, through detailed experiments and simulation studies during its ground calibration \citep{chattopadhyay14,vadawale15}.
+Because of the increasing transparency of the collimators and the supporting structure in the 100--300 keV range, CZTI works as an open detector and captures high energy transient events like GRBs occurring all over the sky.
+Detection of GRB 151006A on the very first day of its operation \citep{bhalerao15}, at a large off-axis angle, demonstrates the capability of CZTI as a wide angle GRB monitor.
+This, coupled with the polarimeric capability of CZTI, offers an unique opportunity to attempt polarization measurements of GRBs with CZTI, particularly since GRB prompt emission could be strongly polarized.
+GRB polarimetry with CZTI is very similar to the On-axis polarimetry of persistent sources, but with the following key advantages. \begin{itemize} \item Because CZTI polarimetric observations do not require any change in the hardware configuration, polarimetric analysis can be attempted from data obtained in the standard mode.
+CZTI detects 4--5 GRBs in a month.
+Polarimetric analysis can in principle be attempted for any detected GRB. \item GRB prompt emission is expected to be strongly polarized owing to its non-thermal origin and the involvement of high bulk lorentz factors, thus making detection easier. \item Compared to bright persistent sources like Crab or Cygnus X-1, GRBs provide higher signal to noise ratio in Compton events resulting in a higher polarimetric sensitivity. \item Accurate polarimetric background measurements are available just before and after the GRB event. \end{itemize}